Psalmosky/C-Programming_Language/Project_11/README.md

-Conditions And Control Flow - Is That TrueFalse
+Conditions And Control Flow - I

-[101-int.c] A Calculator that reads a character and 2 values from the user using switch case to calculate and printout the results.
+01. A Calculator that reads a character and 2 values from the user using switch case to calculate and printout the results.
-[3-max.num.c] Print the maximum and minimum value between three numbers.
+02. Print the maximum and minimum value between three numbers.